reposense/RepoSense/docs/user_guide.md

     new
  ...
 ```
-**actualGitHubId** and **configuredAuthorName** are both Local Git Author Name.
+**actualGitHubId** and **configuredAuthorName** are both local Git Author Name.

 By default, git uses the authors' Github ID as their local Author Name.
 However, this is not always the case.
-Many Git users customize their Local Git Author Name.
+Many Git users customize their local Git Author Name.

 To fix this, authors can use the following command to reset their local author name to Github ID before contributing:
 ```